Zeioth/vim-doxygen/README.md

 * The bootstrap version seems outdated.
 We should distribute a default doxyfile for now.

 ## Improvements
-* If the user tries to open the doxigen docs and they have not been generated yet, throw an error.
 * Offer a way to use a local doxyfile.
 * Use the helpers to make sure all directories defined by default work on all operative systems.